coffandro/integration-duet3d/README.rst

 Missing features:

+- Duet auto discovery with tracking based on BoardID
 - Filament Sensor
 - PSU Control
 - GCode Macros / Scripts [not yet implemented by Simplyprint.io for Duet]